 Astana is a very safe place, with low levels of petty crime and even lower levels of serious crime.
 The new town centre is safe to walk through until late at night, even for a woman alone.

 Most expats have the use of a company car and driver, but many still drive themselves.

-Astana's road network is new and well maintained, and snow is cleared almost as soon as it falls, with ploughs operating on a 24-hour basis throughout winter.
-However, roads in other areas of the country may not match up to this standard.
+Astana's road network is new and well maintained, and snow is cleared almost as soon as it falls.
+However, roads in other areas of the country may not match this standard.

 Working and doing business in Kazakhstan